Fluctuation analysis for particle-based stochastic reaction-diffusion models: Numerical results

 We restrict the reaction system to the periodic domain $\Omega = (0,2\pi)$.
 The function $\lambda K(x,y)$ denotes the forward reaction kernel, i.e., the probability per unit time that a forward reaction $A+B \to C$ occurs given an $A$ at $x$ and a $B$ at $y,$ where $K(x,y)$ is a normalized function giving the spatial distribution and $\lambda > 0$ is the total reaction rate.
 Here we use the Gaussian

 with $\varepsilon$ a parameter determining the kernel width, $|x-y|$ the periodic distance between $x,y\in\Omega$, i.e.

 and $Z$ a normalization constant,

 For the placement density $m(z | x,y)$, the probability of placing a $C$ at $z$ given a reaction between an $A$ at $x$ and $B$ at $y$, we use the combination of $\delta$-functions meaning that in the event of an $A+B\to C$ reaction the product $C$ is placed at the location of the $A$ or the $B$ each with probability $\frac{1}{2}$.
+Note, in the simulations that follow we do not regularize this density, so that $\eta = 0$ in the notation of previous sections.
+This is common when simulating particle models, where such a regularization is not needed (it's use in the MVSP formulation is solely to ensure that representation of the model is well-defined as described in Section~\ref{S:PreliminaryResults}).

 Reversibility (equivalently detailed balance) implies that the reverse reaction in which a $C$ at $z$ unbinds into an $A$ at $x$ and a $B$ at $y$ occurs with rate $\mu K(x,y)m(z|x,y)$, where $\mu > 0$ is a constant~\cite{ZI:2022}.
 Integrating over $x$ and $y$, we find that the probability per time of an unbinding reaction for a $C$ at $z$ is given by